Definition of Mindfulness

 Toward a Uniform Definition of Mindfulness

 There is little consensus regarding its definition, however.
-John Kabat-Zinn, an author and advocate of the mindfulness movement in the West, defines mindfulness as “maintaining a moment by moment awareness of our thoughts, feelings, bodily sensations, and surrounding environment.”
+John Kabat-Zinn, an author and advocate of the mindfulness movement in the West, defines mindfulness as “maintaining a moment-by-moment awareness of our thoughts, feelings, bodily sensations, and surrounding environment.”
 Another leader in the field and the Education Director at U.C.L.A.’s Mindfulness Awareness Research Center, Diana Winston, defines Mindfulness as simply, “paying attention to our present moment experience with openness, curiosity, and a willingness to be with what is.”
 These definitions are similar, but Diana’s includes a more explicit intention in approaching practice, in naming curiosity and openness as defining features.

 A common thread tying together all definitions of mindfulness is that it does not endorse any particular modality of experience; rather it embraces the totality of existence, from the simplicity of the breath, to the most complicated thought.
 Mindfulness is about opening up to experience – to connecting with the vital force of existence within us and without.
 It purports that all experience is valid and real; we observe it without judgment or critique or rumination.